Localization of information driven by stochastic resetting

 The effective VDLE is now everywhere non-positive: $\tilde \lambda(v) \leq 0$.
 This indicates that the dynamics are no longer chaotic and $\tilde v_\rmB =0$.
 Strikingly, the maximum of $\tilde \lambda(v)$ located at $v=0$ is pinned to $\tilde \lambda_0 = 0$ for all $r>r_\rmc$, while $\tilde \lambda(v)$ develops linear branches extending from $v=0$ to $\pm v^*$, where it remains continuous but is non-analytic.
 The findings in Eq.~(\ref{eq:linear_branch}) are supported in Fig.~\ref{fig:VDLE} in the context of the CLM.
 It compellingly shows that strong resetting induces a sudden loss of analyticity in $\tilde \lambda(v)$ at $v=0$ for $r > r_\rmc$, changing from a smooth parabolic behavior to a cusp that sharpens as $r$ increases further.

-\paragraph*{Lyapunov spectrum under resetting.} Let us first remark that while averaging over resetting histories (or any other statistical ensemble) erases the information about individual trajectories, the notion of exponential sensitivity to initial conditions remains meaningful and can still be probed with OTOCs.
-This is notably the point of view taken in semiclassical approaches to quantum chaos.
-We go one step beyond and define the Lyapunov spectrum in the presence of resetting, $\tilde \Lambda(k)$, through Eq.~(\ref{eq:Oseledets}) where $D$ is now replaced by $\tilde D$ defined in~(\ref{eq:OTOC_resetting}).
-We refer the reader to the App.~\ref{app:lambda_k} for the details of the computations.
-We find a spectral phase transition:
+\paragraph*{Lyapunov spectrum under resetting.} We define the Lyapunov spectrum in the presence of resetting, $\tilde \Lambda(k)$, through Eq.~(\ref{eq:Oseledets}) where $D$ is now replaced by $\tilde D$ defined in~(\ref{eq:OTOC_resetting}).
+We refer the reader to App.~\ref{app:lambda_k} for the details of the computations.
+We find a spectral phase transition,

 for all $k$.
 Below criticality, the Lyapunov spectrum is shifted down by the resetting rate.
 In particular, the density of Lyapunov exponents at the upper edge of the spectrum is still governed by a Van-Hove singularity in $1/(\lambda_0-r-\tilde \Lambda)^{1/2}$.
 At criticality and above, the spectrum is found to collapse to a flat, zero spectrum.
 This is the central result of our work, describing an abrupt transition from an extended distribution of Lyapunov exponents, peaked at $\lambda_0 - r$, to a distribution where all Lyapunov exponents are maximally degenerate and vanishing.